Early Beginnings

 In l956, the people at the Gospel Center desired a more traditional type of church.
 After months of prayer, counsel, and the study of the Scripture, the decision to build became a reality.

-Due to the generous consideration of a local businessman, the grounds near the cloverleaf of PA routes 22 & 72 , which is now the site of the church building, was purchased.
+Due to the generous consideration of a local businessman, the grounds near the cloverleaf of PA routes 22 & 72 were purchased and became the site of the church building.

-The building was dedicated in November of 1957.
+The building was dedicated on November 24, 1957.
 The Lord provided the work of many godly men and women to not only build the church, but to be actively involved in the ministry.

 George Atkins became the first pastor of the Jonestown Bible Church.

-In 1966 a Sunday School wing was added to the original building.
+In 1966 a Sunday School wing was added to the original building which included a basement and first floor.

 This arial photo shows the congregation and guests on the grounds for special meetings outdoors.